 How to conduct a TIA

 - Discover as much information as possible.
 This often requires research from various sources.
-If necessary, request people send various documents.
+If necessary, request that people send various documents.
 Where necessary, send various people assessments or questionnaires to answer.

 - Document the findings by drafting and delivering a report.